Andrey Pozharskiy/Shutterstock.com

 Source: Council directive 93/68/EEC

-When is it mandatory?
+When is CE marking mandatory?

 CE marking is mandatory for products manufactured anywhere in the world that are marketed within the EEA.
 It ensures fair competition by holding all companies to the same standards.

 However, CE marking is not required for all products.
 It is only obligatory for those covered by EU specifications.
 If the marking cannot be placed directly on the product, it can be included on the packaging or in the accompanying documents.
+And some products must comply with several EU requirements at the same time.

 Find contact information for CE marking in your country here🡭.